- The Fiscal

 The coronavirus (COVID-19) pandemic has led to a massive reduction of economic activity in the United States.
 Millions of Americans are out of work and are increasingly relying on the Supplemental Nutrition Assistance Program (SNAP), a key part of the social safety net that provides benefits to help those with low or reduced incomes buy food.

-In May, the federal government spent $8.6 billion on SNAP — a 62 percent increase from the amount spent just two months before.
-Federal spending on the program grew at an average of 28 percent per month in April and May; that is nearly double the largest monthly growth seen during the Great Recession.
+In June, the federal government spent $10.6 billion on SNAP — a 102 percent increase from the amount spent just three months before.
+Federal spending on the program grew at an average of 26 percent per month since April — nearly double the largest monthly growth seen during the Great Recession.
 Such a large increase in spending is unprecedented; the only times where spending on the program has grown nearly as fast were around February 2019, when benefits for that month were advanced to prepare for a government shutdown.

 By design, spending on SNAP (sometimes referred to as Food Stamps) automatically rises to cover a greater number of people during economic downturns.
 Furthermore, the federal government recently expanded SNAP to provide additional financial support to those affected by the pandemic.
 Both the countercyclical structure of SNAP and recent legislation have contributed to the dramatic increase in spending on the program.